Introduction and Aims of Myddle Nursery

 We will support and work with parents in the potty training process and will assist in any way we can with aspects of behaviour or developmental issues that may arise.

 Fees and Nursery Education Funding

-At present we charge £3.50 an hour for a Nursery session.
-There will be an increase to £4p/h from January 2018.
+At present we charge £4.00 an hour for a Nursery session.
 All children aged 3 years and over are entitled to 15 hours of Nursery Education Funding.
 The child is eligible on the first term after their 3rd birthday.
 Some children aged 2 years old may be eligible for 24U funding, please check with the leader to see if you meet the requirements.
-For sessions attended by children under 3 and for extra sessions taken by funded children, we charge the standard £3.50 per hour.
+For sessions attended by children under 3 and for extra sessions taken by funded children, we charge the standard £4.00 per hour.
 Please see our Fees Policy for details on payment deadlines and methods.
 There is also funding for 30 hours per week.
 This entitlement will be available to eligible working parents of 3 and 4 year olds who are already accessing or will access the existing universal 15 hours entitlement.

 It will provide eligible working parents with a total of 30 hours of free childcare per week over 38 weeks, or 1,140 hours per year if taken over more weeks per year.

 The entitlement will include the existing 15 hours of free early education which is already available to all three and four year olds.
 The additional 15 hours of free childcare is to help families manage the cost of childcare, and support parents into work, or to work more hours should they wish to do so.

 We require a Registration Form to be completed for each child.
 We can send this to you, or you can take it home with you when you visit.
 We will need details on record before you can leave your child with us.
 This includes contact numbers and photographs of all persons authorised to collect your child.